auto-optimization/iraceplot/DEVEL-README.md

 TODO: See useful release steps here: https://github.com/tidyverse/ggplot2/issues/4965

-Update version number in Makefile and NEWS.md
+    Update version number in DESCRIPTION and NEWS.md

     git status # make sure you are up to date and clean

     make check # passes

     make releasecheck

     make releasebuild # Inspect the output for strange files!

+    # Update cran-comments.md
     make closeversion

     make submit

 a IF the package requires further changes: